 and that’s a good thing because…

-Now, the cool thing about this is you have complete control over that.
+Now, the cool thing about this is you have complete control over these touch points and locations.
 That’s why consistency in your business is crucial.
 Consistently writing those weekly emails.
 Consistently writing your weekly (or even daily) blog posts or recording your weekly podcast.
 Consistently posting on your social media page.
-Consistently interacting online with your people, or networking, or wherever you are interacting with people
+Consistently interacting online with your people, or networking, or wherever you are interacting with people.

 you have power over how consistent you are